Jonathan-M-Wilson/Whether-Sweater/README.md

 ### Testing

-Wether Sweater has been fully tested.
+Whether Sweater has been fully tested.
 To view the test coverage;

-Once inside your terminal within the Wether Sweater directory, run the following command.
+Once inside your terminal within the Whether Sweater directory, run the following command.
 ```
 open coverage
 ```